Art Licensing Insights and Basics

 Contracts

 You absolutely need to have a contract to license art.
-Even if you start with something more basic, it's important.
-I recommend having a lawyer draft a contract, but here is a sample to see what is often included in a licensing contract.
+Even if you start with something basic.
+Have a lawyer draft a contract.
+Here is a sample to see what is included in a basic licensing contract.

-Graphic Artists Guild Handbook is an incredible resource that also has sample contracts for a variety of purposes.
-That book elaborates better than I can on pricing based on industry standards that are based on real data.
+Graphic Artists Guild Handbook is an incredible resource that has sample contracts for a variety of purposes.
+The book elaborates better than I can on pricing based on industry standards that are based on real data.

 That covers the essential aspects of art licensing.
 If you have questions, feel free to reach out and ask.